Notion Blocks, Obsidian Callouts, Scrivener Snapshots: The Workarounds Writers Use to Keep Sentence Variants

 Obsidian callouts

 Obsidian’s callout syntax (> [!note]) is even more of a repurposed feature.
-Callouts are designed for notes, warnings, and tips—sidebar-style annotations.
-Writers use them to stash alternate phrasings next to the “live” version of a paragraph because it’s the closest thing Obsidian has to inline annotations.
+Callouts are designed for notes, warnings, and tips, which is to say sidebar-style annotations.
+Writers use them to stash alternate phrasings next to the “live” version of a paragraph, because it’s the closest thing Obsidian has to inline annotations.

-The callout sits below or beside your text, visually distinct, clearly not part of the document.
-Which is exactly the problem.
-Your alternate phrasing is part of the document—it’s a version of the text that might become the real one.
+The callout sits below or beside your text, visually distinct and clearly not part of the document, which is exactly the problem.
+Your alternate phrasing is part of the document; it’s a version of the text that might become the real one.
 Rendering it as an annotation makes it feel secondary, like a comment rather than a contender.

-There are also community plugins that let you store multiple variants of a span and cycle through them.
-These get closer to the right idea, but they’re third-party, the experience is fiddly, and your workflow depends on a plugin maintainer’s continued interest.
-One abandoned plugin update and your revision system is gone.
-That being said, Obsidian is very good if you don’t care about revisions not being a first-party system.
+There are community plugins that let you store multiple variants of a span and cycle through them, and these get closer to the right idea.
+The massive plugin ecosystem is the beauty of Obsidian, and for note-taking, I still personally use Obsidian.
+But plugins are third-party, and your workflow depends on a plugin maintainer’s continued interest.
+One abandoned plugin update and your revision system—the whole writing system—is gone.

 Scrivener snapshots

-Scrivener is the only mainstream writing tool that has a first-party feature for this problem—Snapshots.
+Scrivener is the only mainstream writing tool with a first-party feature for this problem: Snapshots.
 You take a snapshot before revising, and later you can compare the current version against the snapshot in a split view.

 But Scrivener snapshots are whole-document.
 You can’t snapshot a single sentence.
 If you rewrite one paragraph, the snapshot diff shows you the entire document with that one change highlighted, and you have to scan through to find it.
 Take multiple snapshots across multiple revision sessions and comparing them becomes an archaeology project.

 Snapshots are also manual and one-directional.
-You have to remember to take one before you start revising.
-If you forget—or if you only realize midway through that you liked the old version—the previous text is gone.
-And you can’t maintain two versions simultaneously; a snapshot is a frozen archive, not a live alternative you can switch to.
+You have to remember to take one before you start revising, and if you forget—or if you only realize midway through that you liked the old version—the previous text is gone.
+You also can’t maintain two versions simultaneously; a snapshot is a frozen archive, not a live alternative you can switch to.

 The comparison view, when it works, shows a side-by-side diff.
 Side-by-side is better than nothing, but it’s still a diff view, which means you’re looking at what changed rather than what your options are.
-Those are different questions.
-Writers need the second one.
+Those are different questions, and writers need the second one.

 Also, Scrivener costs money.